iamrommy/codsoft_1/README.md

 # Coding-Contests
-This website will fetch date from API about Coding contests from javascript
+This website will fetch data from API about Coding contests from javascript